godotengine/godot-docs/classes/class_surfacetool.rst

 - void **add_uv2** **(** :ref:`Vector2<class_Vector2>` uv2 **)**

-Specifies an optional second set of UV coordinates to use for the next vertex.
+Specifies an optional second set of UV coordinates to use for the *next* vertex.
+If every vertex needs to have this information set and you fail to submit it for the first vertex, this information may not be used at all.

 ----